 class CAN – controller area network communication bus¶

-CAN implements the standard CAN communications protocol.
-At the physical level it consists of 2 lines: RX and TX.
+CAN implements support for classic CAN (available on F4, F7 MCUs) and CAN FD (H7 series) controllers.
+At the physical level CAN bus consists of 2 lines: RX and TX.
 Note that to connect the pyboard to a CAN bus you must use a CAN transceiver to convert the CAN logic signals from the pyboard to the correct voltage levels on the bus.

 from pyb import CAN can = CAN(1, CAN.LOOPBACK) can.setfilter(0, CAN.LIST16, 0, (123, 124, 125, 126)) # set a filter to receive messages with id=123, 124, 125 and 126 can.send('message!', 123) # send a message with id 123 can.recv(0) # receive message on FIFO 0